 Pets are not permitted in any residence hall.
-Freshwater non-flesh-eating fish and approved assistance living animals are the only exceptions to this policy.
-However, fish must be kept in a properly maintained aquarium of 10 gallons or less.
+Freshwater, non-flesh-eating fish and approved assistance animals are the only exceptions to this policy.
+However, fish must be kept in a properly maintained aquarium of 10 gallons or fewer.

-Smoking is prohibited in all college buildings and throughout residence halls including rooms, courtyards and pool areas.
+Smoking is prohibited in all SCAD buildings and throughout residence halls including rooms, courtyards and pool areas.

-A limited number of electrical outlets exist in each room.
-You may not alter these for any reason.
-You may plug no more than two devices into a double electrical outlet at any time.
-Only one UL power-strip extension cord no longer than six feet with built-in circuit breakers is allowed per resident.
-Ensure the UL code is visible on the plastic of the power strip.
-Residence life and housing may approve longer cords based on the needs and design of the building.
-You may not plug power strips into other power strips.
-These are the only extension cords allowed in residence halls.
-Non-UL power strip extension cords of any kind, multi-plug adapters and surge protectors are prohibited.
+There are a limited number of electrical outlets in each room, and these may not be altered for any reason.
+No more than two appliances may be plugged into a double electrical outlet at any time.
+Only one U.L. power-strip extension cord no longer than six feet with built-in circuit breakers is allowed per resident.
+The U.L. code must be printed in the plastic of the power strip.
+Longer cords may be approved, by residence life and housing, based on the needs and design of the building.
+Power strips may not be plugged into one another.
+These are the only type of extension cords allowed in residence halls.
+Non-U.L. power strip extension cords of any kind, multi-plug adapters and surge protectors are prohibited.

-Visitation hours in the residence halls are 9 a.m. to 2 a.m., seven days a week.
+Visitation hours in the residence halls are 9-2 a.m., seven days a week.
 Residents are responsible for their guests' behavior.
 All guests must be escorted out of the residence halls by the end of visitation hours.